php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.

+There MUST NOT be a blank line preceding a closing brace and the next line after the opening brace MUST NOT be a blank line.

 ```php
 <?php
 namespace Vendor\Package;